Get ready to satisfy your cravings with these fall-off-the-bone tender Instant Pot Ribs!

 - 2 teaspoons oregano

-Rinse ribs and pat dry.
-Remove the thin membrane from the back of the ribs.
+- Rinse and pat dry the rack of ribs.
+Use a knife to lift the edge of the thin membrane from the back of the ribs and remove it.

-Cut slab into 2-3 pieces (enough so they fit into the Instant Pot) and coat with dry rub massaging it into the meat.
+- Cut the slab into 2-3 pieces that are small enough to fit into the Instant Pot.
+Coat each piece generously with the dry rub mixture, and massage it into the meat.

-Place trivet (or rack) in the bottom of your Instant Pot.
-Add broth or water and liquid smoke if using.
+- Add a trivet or rack to the bottom of your Instant Pot and pour in broth or water, along with liquid smoke if using.

-Set ribs upright on the trivet (so they are not stacked on top of one another).
-Sprinkle with onion and garlic.
+- Stand the ribs upright on the trivet, so they are not stacked on top of one another.
+Sprinkle sliced onion and garlic over the ribs.

-Brush with barbecue sauce (or olive oil/salt/pepper for dry ribs) and broil or grill until slightly charred.
+- Brush the ribs with barbecue sauce (or olive oil/salt/pepper for dry ribs).